k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

 K8ssandra Operator will detect the `MedusaBackupJob` object creation and trigger a backup asynchronously.

-To monitor the backup completion, check if the `finishTime` value isn't empty in the `MedusaBackupJob` object status.
+To monitor the backup completion, check if the `finishTime` is set in the `MedusaBackupJob` object status.
 Example:

 ```sh
 % kubectl get medusabackupjob/medusa-backup1 -o yaml